CloudCoders/Design-Patterns/README.md

 - [x] Decorator:	Attach additional responsibilities to an object dynamically keeping the same interface.
 Decorators provide a flexible alternative to subclassing for extending functionality.

+- [x] Facade:	Provide a unified interface to a set of interfaces in a subsystem.
+Facade defines a higher-level interface that makes the subsystem easier to use.

 ### Behavioral patterns:

 - [x] Command: 	Encapsulate a request as an object, thereby allowing for the parameterization of clients with different requests, and the queuing or logging of requests.
 It also allows for the support of undoable operations.